-- 3. Poor output from machine or uneven flow through hose:

-- a.
-Open SLIDEGATE.

-- b.
-Turn BLOWER CONTROL up.

-- c.
-UNPLUG power supply.
-Check for material bridging in hopper.

-- d.
-Low voltage, try another electrical source.
-Check extension cord wire size.
-(See page 9)

-- e.
-UNPLUG power supply.
+- Turn the BLOWER CONTROL up. - UNPLUG the power supply.
+Check for material bridging in the hopper - If there is low voltage, try another electrical source.
+Check the extension cord wire size (see page 12). - UNPLUG the power supply.
 Check for worn or damaged rubber airlock seals.

-- 4. Too much dust on open blow:
+4. If there is too much dust on open blow:

-- a.
-Open SLIDEGATE.

-- b.
-Turn BLOWER CONTROL down.

-5. BLOWER MOTOR running hot:

-- a.
-UNPLUG power supply.
-Clean filter.
-Blow out surrounding area with air hose.
-(See Illustration I) - b.
-UNPLUG power supply.
-Check for restriction in blowing hose. - c.
-UNPLUG power supply.
-Check for buildup of insulation around blower.

-6. AGITATOR MOTOR running hot:

-- a.
-UNPLUG power supply.
-Check for insulation buildup around motor and blow out with air hose. - b.
-Low voltage can cause this condition.
-Try another electrical source. - c.
-UNPLUG power supply.
-Debris jamming airlock.
-Rotate airlock manually and clean out. - d.
-UNPLUG power supply.
-Check for sprocket misalignment and bearing wear.
+- Open the SLIDEGATE. - Turn the BLOWER CONTROL down. - 5.
+If the BLOWER MOTOR is running hot: - UNPLUG the power supply.
+Clean the filter.
+Blow out the surrounding area with an air hose (see Illustration J). - UNPLUG the power supply.
+Check for restriction in the blowing hose. - UNPLUG the power supply.
+Check for buildup of insulation around the blower. - 6.
+If the AGITATOR MOTOR is running hot: - UNPLUG the power supply.
+Check for insulation buildup around the motor and blow it out with an air hose. - Low voltage can cause this condition.
+Try another electrical source. - UNPLUG the power supply.
+Debris may be jamming the airlock.
+Rotate the airlock manually and clean it out. - UNPLUG the power supply.
+Check for sprocket misalignment and bearing wear. - 7.
+If there is hose plugging: - UNPLUG the power supply. - Turn off the red Main Disconnect Switch, loosen two screws in the door, and open the Main Panel lid. - Turn the Timer Relay knob for the blower (timer on the right) to desired setting.
+Note: By turning the Blower Relay Knob clockwise by 1 second more than the Agitator Relay, it will reduce hose plugging and power draw.

-7 HOSE PLUGGING

-- a.
-UNPLUG power supply. - b.
-Turn off red Main Disconnect Switch, loosen two screws in door, and open Main Panel lid. - c.
-Turn Timer Relay knob for blower (timer on right) to desired setting.
-(Note, by turning blower relay knob clockwise by (1) sec more than agitator relay it will reduce hose plugging and power draw).